JDazogbo/JDazogbo/README.md

 ## 📝 About Me
 🎓 5th-Year Computer Engineering Student @uOttawa
 🚗 Passionate about automotive systems, robotics, and embedded technologies
 🌱 Currently seeking internships or full-time roles in automotive.
-Looking at you [Tesla](https://www.tesla.com/careers)! 👀
 🎧 Huge Nas fan! *“The World Is Yours” stays on repeat*

 ### 🛠️ I Worked at